 The threshold values used in the North Yuba Index were set to assure more frequent occurrences of the higher streamflow schedules.
 The need for achieving the higher streamflow schedules in more years was established during the development of the Yuba Accord by biologists examining the primary stressors for listed salmonids.
-The biologists tasked with developing the Yuba Accord flows determined that both flows and temperatures were important during various life stages for salmonids on the lower Yuba River and that the resulting flows achieved with the two highest flow schedules, schedules 1 and 2, would provide a range of conditions thought to be optimal for the species of concern while preserving the ability to meet local water supply demands.
+The biologists tasked with developing the Yuba Accord flows determined that both flows and temperatures were important during various life stages for salmonids on the lower Yuba River and that the resulting flows achieved with the two highest flow schedules, Schedules 1 and 2, would provide a range of conditions thought to be optimal for the species of concern while preserving the ability to meet local water supply demands.
 The flow schedules developed for the Accord provided the pattern and quantity of flows to maintain fish in good condition, and the North Yuba Index ensures that the optimal range of flows (as identified by the biologists) will be achieved in most years.

-YCWA's Proposed Condition WR4: Implement Streamflow and E2.3.4 Reservoir Level Monitoring Plan^{28, 29}
+E2.3.4 YCWA's Proposed Condition WR4: Implement Streamflow and Reservoir Level Compliance Monitoring Plan^{15, 16}

-Licensee shall implement the Streamflow and Reservoir Level Monitoring Plan included in Licensee's application for new license, as approved by the Commission.
+Licensee shall implement the Streamflow and Reservoir Level Compliance Monitoring Plan included in Licensee's application for new license, as approved by the Commission.

 Rationale Statement in Support of YCWA's Condition WR4.
-In many cases, compliance with YCWA's proposed streamflows and reservoir level requires accurate and reliable gaging.
-Many of the gages are in place and functioning.
+In many cases, compliance with YCWA's proposed streamflows and reservoir levels requires accurate and reliable gaging.
+Many of the gages are in place and functioning, but may need to be modified.
 The plan provided in Condition WR4 includes a description of the gages, including equipment, location, maintenance, review of data, and publication of data that YCWA will use to document compliance.
-In addition, the plan describes how YCWA will modify gages, as needed, to document compliance with the minimum strteamflows proposed by YCWA.
+In addition, the plan describes how YCWA will maintain and modify gages, as needed, to document compliance with the minimum streamflows proposed by YCWA, which in many cases are higher than streamflow requirements in the existing license.
 The plan also addresses, in part, Article 8 in FERC's Form L-5 Standard Articles, which states in part: